 “The Bora One disc brake wheelset stands on shoulders of the rim brake model and incorporates lots of new logic and technology to achieve the same fantastic results,” explained Campagnolo press manager Joshua Riddle.
 Campy have one disc brake offering in their line-up, the aluminum rim Zonda Disc but with the Bora One they add a carbon race ready set of hoops.

 The tubular Bora One DB wheelset I rode with the Campagnolo H11 disc brakes had a 35 mm carbon rim.
-The tubular version will also be available with a 50 mm profile and their will be a clincher Bora One DB 35 mm that should make it’s appearance come July.
-The others should roll out sometime in May.
+The tubular version will also be available with a 50 mm profile and their will be a clincher Bora One DB 35 mm that will be available in July.
+The others are coming later in May.

-Campagnolo found the Mega G3 spoke pattern which has been used to address the asymmetric forces of the drivetrain, valuable in addressing the forces applied to the wheels by disc brakes.
+Campagnolo found the Mega G3 spoke pattern—used to address the asymmetric forces of the drivetrain—valuable in addressing the forces applied to the wheels by disc brakes.
 Unlike rim brakes that squeeze symmetrically on the braking track, a caliper and rotor place asymmetric forces on the wheel.
 The front wheel uses eight spokes on the drive side and 16 on the brake side.
 The forces on the rear wheel were also altered with the opposing forces created by the drivetrain and disc brake.
-Campagnolo determined that the force applied by the drive side is still stronger than that of the disc.
-They say 60 percent from the drive train and 40 percent on the break side.
+Campagnolo determined that the force applied by the drive side is still stronger than that of the disc, they say 60 percent from the drive train and 40 percent on the break side.
 Campagnolo went with 16 spokes on the drive side and 8 on the brake side.

 MoMag technology allows the spoke holes to be created in the molding process maintaining the integrity of the carbon fiber.
+No drilling is required to create the spoke holes.
 The spoke nibbles are put in place using magnetic mounting, hence the name.

 The hubs see the most changes with a one-piece solid aluminum construction.
 The added strength is needed to counter the forces placed on the hubs by the disc brakes.
 USB ceramic bearings are used to keep things rolling smoothly.
 Different adaptor kits will be available for different axles but the wheels come stock with HH12/142 mm axle spacing in the rear and HH12/100mm on the front.